WHAT’S IN THIS REVIEW?

 Pricing is split between three tiers, depending on the amount of time you’re willing to commit to.
 You can decide between one month ($9.90/mo.), six months ($6.50/mo.), and 12 months ($3.90/mo.) contracts, or at least that’s how it’s supposed to work in theory.
 Keep in mind that we do offer deals on Whoer VPN as they come through.

-In terms of making payment, it was more difficult than I expected.
+In terms of making payment, it was more difficult than I initially expected.
 PayPal wasn’t an option, and they wouldn’t accept my credit card information.
 For some reason, it kept sending me to a .ru payment portal, including a Russian helpline at the bottom.

 I did contact their support staff, who couldn’t help me, or answer why the portal was Russian, with no UK payment options.